 Where: 5 Brock Street, Regent’s Place, Kings Cross, NW1 3FG

 What: An Indian Summer

 Why: Tucked within luxurious hotel, The Churchill, The Churchill Bar & Terrace is a convivial spot inspired by the late Sir Winston Churchill himself.
-This summer, the outdoor terrace has become a feast for the senses, playing on the feelings of frivolity and warmth, synonymous with an Indian summer.
-When there, expect a myriad of vivid fabrics and ornate decoration nodding to the theme, enticing you to soak up the surroundings and be transported to an exotic location over a balmy evening of cocktails.
+Last summer, the outdoor terrace became a feast for the senses, playing on the feelings of frivolity and warmth, synonymous with an Indian summer so it’s with much anticipation we wait to see what this summer will bring.
+One thing’s for sure; we expect a balmy evening of cocktail drinking.

 Where: 30 Portman Square, Marylebone, W1H 7BH

 Why: East London got its very own olive grove last summer.
 Sit on an outdoor terrace surrounded by olive trees while tucking into modern Greek fare at the Hungry Donkey in Shoreditch.
 Imagine you’re on holiday, soaking up the sun on a Greek island as you crunch into a flaky filo pastry pie and a crisp Greek salad, smattered with some of the best feta cheese The Handbook has ever had!

 Where: Hungry Donkey Greek Kitchen, Wentworth Street, London

 What: Canal-Side Dining